vbaconnet-ledger/developer-portal/_docs/transport/web-hid-usb.md

 [![Ledger Run Application](../images/ledgerReady.jpg){:width="480px"}](../images/ledgerReady.jpg){: style="border-bottom:none;"}
 *Fig. 6: Ledger Run Application*

-### Connect Your Ledger to the Application
+### Connect Your Nano to the Application
 Now you can click on the text and a popup will be prompt.
-Choose your Ledger device and click connexion
+Choose your Nano and click connexion

 {: .center}
 [![Connect the Ledger](../images/webapp2.png)](../images/webapp2.png){: style="border-bottom:none;"}